Veterinary medicine is a cause worth advancing

 Hershey, PA 17033

-What Is A Political Action Committee (PAC)?
+What is a Political Action Committee (PAC)?

 A political action committee is a type of organization that collects and pools campaign contributions from its members and donates those funds to campaign for or against candidates, initiative, or legislation.